camptocamp/c2cwsgiutils/README.md

 # JSON pretty print

-The standard JSON renderer is replaced by a version that indents the rendered JSON if the `?c2c_pretty` parameter is present in the request.
+The standard JSON renderer is replaced by a version that pretty prints the rendered JSON.
+While this adds significant amount of whitespace, the difference in bytes transmitted on the network is negligible thanks to gzip compression.

 ## Sentry integration